 Patterns of anger include:

 There are two steps required in working with anger.
 The first is anger management; that is, practical help in controlling unhealthy anger and finding constructive alternatives.
-This requires gaining an understanding of your triggers so that early warning signs may be noticed and strategies developed for handling these.
+Anger management requires an understanding anger triggers so that early warning signs can be noticed and strategies developed for handling these.
 Clients are often surprised when a few simples changes in their life make a dramatic difference.

 The second step is understanding the underlying reasons for anger and making sense of the unresolved feelings.
-Counselling offers a non-judgmental space to explore underlying issues while at the same time developing practical anger management, self-awareness and communication skills.
+Counselling offers a non-judgmental space to explore underlying issues while at the same time developing practical skills for anger management, assertiveness and communication.

 All of our team are experienced in working with anger issues.
 As psychotherapists we have a deep understanding of unconscious process, the impact of the past, relationship dynamics, and the interplay of thoughts, emotions and behaviour.
 We have the skills and knowledge to work with you respectfully and constructively.

 Congratulations on getting this far.
 Now it's time to take the next step.
 Therapy provides a safe space to make sense of what is happening.
-It can help in identifying anger triggers, developing new coping strategies, resolving underlying issues while improving relationship and communication skills.
-Do yourself a favour, if not for yourself then for those that care about you.
+It can help in identifying anger triggers, developing new strategies, resolving underlying issues while improving interpersonal skills.
+Do yourself a favour, if not for yourself then for those you care for.
 The time is now!